 The Complaint fails to present a basis for a finding of misconduct.
-To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, findings, and order in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge used her office to obtain special treatment for her daughter, abused her authority, had a conflict of interest, or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
 For these reasons, this Complaint is DISMISSED.